IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss.md

 ![addProj](../images/dataPreview.png)

+* Hover over the `Date` node, click on the `Three-dot` symbol, and then on `Preview`.

-* The Date node adds another column to the data set, called `Date` and derives that value from the `Period` column.
+* Once you preview the node, you should see that the Date node adds another column to the data set, called `Date` and derives that value from the `Period` column.

 ![addProj](../images/date.png)